-Urologic diseases affect people of all ages, result in significant health care expenditures, and may lead to substantial disability and impaired quality of life.
-These disorders include urinary tract infections, kidney stones, urinary incontinence, and benign prostatic hyperplasia (an enlarged prostate).
-Interstitial cystitis/painful bladder syndrome (IC/PBS), a debilitating and painful disorder, affects an estimated 3.3 million women, and researchers estimate 1.6 million men have persistent urologic symptoms such as pain with bladder filling.
-Urinary incontinence is conservatively estimated to affect 13 million Americans, most of them women.
+Urologic diseases, disorders, and conditions affect people of all ages, result in significant health care expenditures, and may lead to substantial disability and impaired quality of life.
+Non-cancerous (benign) urologic health problems include urinary tract infections, kidney stones, urinary incontinence, and benign prostatic hyperplasia (an enlarged prostate).
+Interstitial cystitis/bladder pain syndrome (IC/BPS), a debilitating and painful condition, affects an estimated 3.3 million women, and researchers estimate 1.6 million men have chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) consisting of urologic symptoms such as pain with bladder filling.
+Based upon national public health surveys conducted over several years, it is estimated that 1 in 10 U.S. adults (18 years of age and older) suffer from daily urinary incontinence; most of those affected are women.
 Many suffer in silence due to embarrassment and lack of knowledge about available treatment options.

-NIDDK-supported studies over the past several years have helped to advance knowledge about the efficacy of surgical treatment of urinary incontinence, as well as provide new insights into non-surgical alternatives.
+In addition, NIDDK-supported studies over the past several years have helped to advance knowledge about the efficacy of surgical treatment of urinary incontinence and to provide new insights into non-surgical alternatives.

 The NIDDK’s National Urologic Disease Information Clearinghouse provides information about urologic disease to people with urologic disorders and to their families, health care professionals, and the public.
 The Clearinghouse provides online resources, publications, and answers inquiries by phone and email.